A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Data-efficient Learning

-Besides, above methods all do not provide any theoretical guarantee for the quality of the trained model on the extracted subsets, and may perform poorly in practice.
+Besides, the above methods do not provide any theoretical guarantee for the quality of the trained model on the extracted subsets and may perform poorly in practice.
 For this reason, a great deal of work looks to coreset algorithms \cite{feldman2020core} and submodular functions \cite{nemhauser1978analysis, fujishige2005submodular} for subset selection.

-\textbf{Coreset Selection.} Coresets are weighted subsets of the data, which approximate certain desirable characteristics of the full data (\eg the loss function, full gradient, \etc.) \cite{feldman2020core, mirzasoleiman2020coresets}.
+\textbf{Coreset Selection.} Coresets are weighted subsets of the data that approximate certain desirable characteristics of the full data (\eg the loss function, full gradient, \etc.) \cite{feldman2020core, mirzasoleiman2020coresets}.
 Early coreset selection algorithms were designed to accelerate the learning and clustering of machine algorithms, such as k-means and k-medians \cite{har2007smaller}, SVM \cite{tsang2005core}, Bayesian logistic regression \cite{huggins2016coresets}, and Bayesian inference \cite{campbell2018bayesian}.
-However, for the deep learning models that dominate the field of computer vision, these algorithms have limited applications because they are designed for specific models and problems.
-Recently, deep coreset selection-based methods \cite{mirzasoleiman2020coresets, killamsetty2021glister, killamsetty2021grad, killamsetty2021retrieve, killamsetty2022automata} are proposed, which have shown great promise for efficient and robust training of deep models.
+However, these algorithms have limited applications for the deep learning models that dominate the field of computer vision because they are designed for specific models and problems.
+Recently, deep coreset selection-based methods \cite{mirzasoleiman2020coresets, killamsetty2021glister, killamsetty2021grad, killamsetty2021retrieve, killamsetty2022automata} have been proposed, showing great promise for efficient and robust training of deep models.